huahaiy/talks/conj2018/PITCHME.md

 @quote[Perception is the organization, identification, and interpretation of sensory information in order to represent and understand the presented information, or the environment.]

-- Map raw data into
+- DL maps raw data into:
   - known labels (classification)
   - desirable numbers (regression)
   - fixed length vectors (embedding)